ReganWalsh/recipefinder/README.md

 ![forthebadge](https://img.shields.io/badge/uses-babel-blue.svg?style=for-the-badge&logo=Babel&logoColor=white)

 # *Recipe Finder*
-An application where a user is able to search and external API for certain recipes they may be after.
-The user is also able to add certain recipes to their 'liked recipes' as well as creating a shopping list of the ingredients for recipes thet are after.
+An application where a user is able to search and  API (food2fork) for certain recipes they would like to obtain.Users have the ability  to add certain recipes to their 'liked recipes' for later reference and easy callback.
+Users also have the ability to create a shopping list based upon ingredients in recipes.
+The front-end interface was implemented using HTML and CSS with the logic being provided using JavaScript.

 ## *To Run:*
 Clone or download the repo and move into the project the directory.
 To install the dependencies for the project run ```npm install``` and to run the application execute ```npm start```, the application runs on ```localhost:8080```.

 ## *What I Learned:*

-* Implementing Async/Await
+* Implementing Async/Await in JavaScript
 * Creating an application using ES6 syntax and structure
 * Implementing the Model-View-Controller architectural pattern.
 * localStorage in JavaScript.